simolus3/zap/docs/pages/docs.md

 #### `bind:property`

 Data ordinarily flows down, from parent to child.
-The `bind:` directive allows data to flow the other way, from chil to parent.
+The `bind:` directive allows data to flow the other way, from child to parent.
 Most bindings are specific to particular elements.

 The simplest bindings reflect the value of a property, such as `input.value`: